michaelcreeth1/run-planner/README.md

 A self-hosted, mobile-first running planner that treats Strava as the source of completed activity data while owning the training plan, reconciliation, and weekly adjustment loop.

+## Product Direction and Roadmap

+The canonical [product direction and next-iteration roadmap](<../homelab/docs/Projects/Run Planner - Product Direction and Roadmap.md>) lives in the Obsidian knowledgebase.
+It records Michael's needs, five proposed improvement phases, delivery order, acceptance criteria, and deferred scope.
+Read it alongside `requirements/` when continuing work in a new task; keep phase status and implementation evidence in that note.

 ## Phase 0 Scope

 This repository currently contains the infrastructure skeleton: